Teresa van Lieshout: Legal issues

+2013–2015

 In 2013, Van Lieshout was convicted for breaching planning laws after putting up political signage outside her home during an election.
 She had two appeals rejected by the Supreme Court of Western Australia.

 On 8 September 2015, a warrant was issued for her arrest after she failed to show up at court on charges of breaching bail, stealing, and wilful unlawful damage in relation to the destruction of a wheel clamp placed on her car.
 She referred to the trial as "a Nazi fascist process" and called for the judge to be arrested.
-After this was reported in the Mandurah Mail, van Lieshout lashed out in a tirade on Facebook and left them abusive voicemails.
+After this was reported in the Mandurah Mail, Van Lieshout responded with abusive Facebook posts and voicemails.
 Her attacks were condemned by the local Media, Entertainment & Arts Alliance chapter.
 By 9 November, she had been arrested.

-Coup plot
+2021 coup plot

 Van Lieshout was arrested after importing 470 fake police badges.
 She was part of a group called "Equity of the People's Nation", which aims to form an alternative police force to arrest politicians and other public servants.
-The group was brought to the attention of police after a video went viral showing a man claiming to be a police officer holding a recruitment meeting for this alternative police force.
-In the video, he refers to van Lieshout as "the true governor-general".
-After a 9 July Zoom call with one thousand members of the group during which van Lieshout threatened violence against Australian political leaders, the group distanced itself from her and subsequently splintered.
+The group came to police attention after a video went viral showing a man claiming to be a police officer holding a recruitment meeting for this alternative police force.
+In the video, he refers to Van Lieshout as "the true governor-general".
+After a 9 July Zoom call with one thousand members of the group during which Van Lieshout threatened violence against Australian political leaders, the group distanced itself from her and subsequently splintered.

 In January 2022, she was refused bail.
 Her proposed guarantor had previously been fined for breaching COVID-19 rules, which judge Brett Dixon said made him unsuitable.
 She was remanded in custody until March.
-On 11 March, van Lieshout was granted electronically-monitored home detention bail under the condition that she take medication for her mental health and does not use the internet to post videos or speak to her followers.
-While van Lieshout denies being mentally ill, her lawyers attempted to argue a mental incompetence defence.
+On 11 March, Van Lieshout was granted electronically monitored home detention bail under the condition that she take medication for her mental health and does not use the internet to post videos or speak to her followers.
+While Van Lieshout denies being mentally ill, her lawyers attempted to argue a mental incompetence defence.
 Prosecutors rejected this defence and laid an additional charge against her in April.
 In September, it was reported that two psychiatrists had declared her competent to stand trial, but incompetent to have committed a crime due to a delusional disorder.

-In May 2023, van Lieshout fired her lawyer and was subject to further bail restrictions after continued Twitter usage and taking part in a YouTube interview wherein she justified her actions.
-In September 2023 van Lieshout pleaded guilty to falsely representing herself to be a Commonwealth public official and importing false Australian Federal Police badges.
-In October 2023, van Lieshout was sentenced to time already served and a $200 fine.
+In May 2023, Van Lieshout fired her lawyer and was subject to further bail restrictions after continued Twitter usage and taking part in a YouTube interview wherein she justified her actions.
+In September 2023, Van Lieshout pleaded guilty to falsely representing herself to be a Commonwealth public official and importing false Australian Federal Police badges.
+In October 2023, Van Lieshout was sentenced to time already served and a $200 fine.